Rush Limbaugh, broadcast excellence from the Limbaugh Institute for Advanced Conservative Studies.

 First, I will have no truck with the phony case ginned up to rationalize voting for the most liberal, inexperienced presidential nominee in living memory.

-A man who demonstrated the most admirable equanimity and courage in the face of unimaginable pressures as a prisoner of war, and who slater steadily navigated innumerable challenges and setbacks, not the least of which was the collapse of his campaign just a year ago.
+The erratic temperament issue, for example, as if McCain's risky and unsuccessful, but in no way irrational attempt to tactically maneuver his way through the economic tsunami that came crashing down a month ago renders unfit for office a man who demonstrated the most admirable equanimity and courage in the face of unimaginable pressures as a prisoner of war and who later steadily navigated innumerable challenges and setbacks, not the least of which was the collapse of his campaign just a year ago.

-McCain, the erratic, is a cheap Obama talking point.
+McCain the erratic is a cheap Obama talking point.

 The 40-year record testifies to McCain the stalwart.